simp/pupmod-simp-stunnel/README.md

 * `fips`:  If true, set the fips global option.
 We don't enable FIPS mode by default since we want to be able to use TLS1.2.
 This has no effect on RHEL/CentOS 6 or earlier due to stunnel not accepting the fips option in that version of stunnel.
 Type: Boolean.
-Default: hiera('use_fips',false).
+Default: false

 * `output`: If set, provides the path to a log output file to use.
 Type:
 Absolute Path.
 Default: false.